COMPUTER SCIENCE

 • (in French)

-This course is for people that already know C++ and want to learn more about the concepts of C++ (multiple and virtual inheritance, abstract classes and interfaces, operators overloading, templates and partial instantiation, exceptions, RTTI mechanism, STL library...) and the object-oriented programming (design patterns...).
+This course is for people who already know C++ and want to learn more about the concepts of C++ (multiple and virtual inheritance, abstract classes and interfaces, operators overloading, templates and partial instantiation, exceptions, RTTI mechanism, STL library...) and the object-oriented programming (design patterns...).

 • A UML diagram that describes the relationships and the main functionalities of the containers (sequences, sets, associatives...) of the STL.